ryanteck/bit-quest/README.md

 bit-quest
 =========

-Bit-Quest.net, A Open Source computer hacking game
+Bit-Quest.net, an open-sourced computer hacking game, originally started by Ryan.
+The project is currently on hold.